Water Quality Testing

 Each year, GORA volunteers conduct transparency tests on the lakes using Secchi disks and the readings are submitted to the Government of Québec (Développement durable, Environnement et Lutte contre les changements climatiques).
 The aggregated longitudinal data are used to reveal general trends in water quality.

-All four of our lakes scored very well.
-The province recommends these lakes “be protected” to preserve this status, and for us, “protection” includes a continued push for strict boat washing measures.
+All four of our lakes scored very well in 2019.
+The province recommends our lakes “be protected” to preserve this status, which is why GORA worked together with the Municipality for the Fall 2020 By-Law on Mandatory Boat Washing.

 Transparency - How we do Secchi Disk testing